-Throughout the professional placement, students undertake a supervised period of unpaid work at a participating Host Organisation.
-Host Organisations for the IBLS professional placement option include community-based organisations, government bodies and Non-Governmental Organisations (NGOs) working in areas such as: legal aid, corporate law, private law, governance and corruption, human rights, environment, hospital administration, and refugee and migration issues, among others.
+Throughout the professional placement, students undertake a supervised period of unpaid work at a participating professional placement organisation.
+Professional placement organisations for the IBLS professional placement option include community-based organisations, government bodies and Non-Governmental Organisations (NGOs) working in areas such as: legal aid, corporate law, private law, governance and corruption, human rights, environment, hospital administration, and refugee and migration issues, among others.

-Required tasks will vary depending on each Host Organisation.
+Required tasks will vary depending on each professional placement organisation.
 Without good reason and the permission of their workplace mentor, students must attend their placement during all contracted working hours.
-Students must satisfy their Host Organisation that they have performed all assigned tasks to a professional industry standard.
+Students must satisfy their professional placement organisation that they have performed all assigned tasks to a professional industry standard.
 On completion of the professional placement, the workplace mentor will comment on criteria related to professionalism and integrity, teamwork and interpersonal skills, as well as initiative in the workplace.
 This feedback will inform the overall mark of the Professional Placement grade from UII.

-Due to Host Organisation staffing constraints and workload commitments, Acicis is unable to guarantee a specific professional placement and participants must accept this need for flexibility as a condition of participation in the IBLS Professional Placement module.
+Due to professional placement organisation staffing constraints and workload commitments, Acicis is unable to guarantee a specific professional placement and participants must accept this need for flexibility as a condition of participation in the IBLS Professional Placement module.